Danny-Web-Dev/eventDrivenMicroservices/readme.md

    - **APIs**:
      - `POST /api/orders` - Place a new order.
      - `GET /api/orders/:id` - Retrieve order details.
-     - `PUT /api/orders/:id` - Update an order.
-     - `DELETE /api/orders/:id` - Delete an order.
+     - `POST /api/orders/:id` - Cancel an order.

 3. **Event Service**
    - **Responsibilities**: Facilitates event-driven communication between the microservices using NATS or any other message broker.